decentralized-identity/sidetree/docs/protocol.md

 1. Hash of the initial document.
 1. Recovery key.
-1. Hash of one-time password for recovery.
+1. Hash of reveal value for recovery, aka commitment hash.

 As a result, a requester can deterministically compute the DID before the create operation is requested and anchored on the blockchain.